Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

-Although \textsc{ep} often yields improved accuracy relative to \textsc{vb}, it shall be noted that state--of--the--art implementations build on weaker theoretical guarantees relative to \textsc{cavi} \citep[e.g.,][]{bishop2006pattern,chopin_2017,VehtariJMLR:v21:18-817} and, as it will be discussed in Section~\ref{sec_4.3.3}, tend to be more computationally demanding.
-For instance, there is no guarantee that the final \textsc{ep} solution minimizes the global reverse $ \textsc{kl}[p(\bbeta \mid \by) || q_{\textsc{ep}}(\bbeta)]$, nor that the routine always converges in general settings.
-Nonetheless, empirical evidence typically reports remarkable \textsc{ep} accuracy in general settings, which is also confirmed by the simulation studies in Section~\ref{sec_5}.
-Recalling \citet[][Chapther 10]{bishop2006pattern} an intuition for this notable performance is that, at each \textsc{ep} iteration the sites are updated to be most accurate in regions of high posterior probability controlled by the fixed remaining factors.
-More formal arguments can be found in \citet{DehaeneBarthelmNIPS2015_c8ffe9a5,DehaeneBarthelme2018} and show that in asymptotic settings the discrepancy among the \textsc{ep} solution and the exact posterior goes to $0$ faster than, for instance, the Laplace approximation.
-Recalling, e.g., \citet{chopin_2017, VehtariJMLR:v21:18-817, DehaeneBarthelmNIPS2015_c8ffe9a5,DehaeneBarthelme2018}, these practical and theoretical accuracy results are intimately related with log--concavity properties of the target posterior.
-Interestingly, as shown recently in \citet[][Section 3.1]{arellano2021}, \textsc{sun} distributions are log--concave.
-Hence, the general conjugacy results in Section~\ref{sec_3} are also useful in providing further support on the reliability of \textsc{ep} for the whole class of models presented in Section~\ref{sec_2}.
+Although EP is often more accurate than VB, it shall be noted that state-of-the-art implementations build on weaker theoretical guarantees \citep[e.g.,][]{bishop2006pattern,chopin_2017,VehtariJMLR:v21:18-817} and, as discussed in the Supplementary Materials, are more computationally demanding.
+In particular, even the new EP implementation proposed in Section~S3 --- which noticeably reduces the currently reported per-iteration cost in probit regression from $\mathcal{O}(np^2)=\mathcal{O}(\bar{n}_0\bar{p}^2)$ \citep{chopin_2017} to $\mathcal{O}(np \cdot \mbox{min}\{n,p\})=\mathcal{O}(\bar{n}_0\bar{p}\cdot \mbox{min}\{\bar{n}_0,\bar{p}\})$ --- is still not competitive with the $\mathcal{O}(n \cdot \mbox{min}\{n,p\})=\mathcal{O}(\bar{n}_0\cdot \mbox{min}\{\bar{n}_0,\bar{p}\})$ cost of MF-VB and PFM-VB \citep{fasano2019}.
+Moreover, there is no guarantee that the EP solution minimizes the global reverse $ \mbox{KL}[p(\bbeta \mid \by) || q_{\textsc{ep}}(\bbeta)]$, nor that the routine always converges in general.
+Nonetheless, empirical evidence typically reports remarkable EP accuracy, which is also confirmed by the simulations in Section~\ref{sec_5}.
+Recalling \citet[][]{bishop2006pattern} an intuition for this notable performance is that, at each EP iteration, the sites are updated to be most accurate in regions of high posterior probability. \citet{DehaeneBarthelme2018} provide more formal arguments, which show that in asymptotic settings the discrepancy between the EP solution and the exact posterior goes to $0$ faster than, for instance, Laplace approximation.
+These results are intimately related to the log-concavity of the target posterior.
+Interestingly, as shown in \citet[][Section 3.1]{arellano2021}, SUNs are log-concave.
+Hence, the results in Section~\ref{sec_3} also provide further support to EP under the models in Section~\ref{sec_2}.